-Qualcomm's profit slumps amid Apple battle
+Qualcomm's profit forecast disappoints as Apple battle takes toll

-(Reuters) - Qualcomm Inc (QCOM.O) reported a 40 percent slump in quarterly profit, hurt in part by its escalating patent battle with Apple Inc (AAPL.O).
+(Reuters) - Qualcomm Inc (QCOM.O) forecast fourth-quarter profit below analysts' estimates as the company's escalating patent battle with Apple Inc (AAPL.O) continues to take a toll on its licensing business.

+Shares of the company were down 2.3 percent at $55.40 after the bell on Wednesday.

+The chipmaker also reported a steep fall in third-quarter profit as Apple's contract manufacturers withheld royalties that they were expected to pay to Qualcomm.

 Net income attributable to the company fell to $866 million, or 58 cents per share, in the third quarter ended June 25 from $1.44 billion, or 97 cents per share, a year earlier.